 in the case of a Root DCCKICA Certificate, 20 years;

-in the case of a EII DCCKICA Certificate, or UI DCCKICA Certificate, 10 years; and
+in the case of a EII DCCKICA Certificate, 10 years; and

-in the case of a DCCKI Infrastructure Certificate or Personnel Authentication Certificate, 3 years.
+in the case of a DCCKI Infrastructure Certificate, 3 years.

 The DCCKICA shall ensure that no DCCKICA Private Key can be used after the end of the Validity Period of the DCCKICA Certificate containing the Public Key which is associated with that Private Key.